betaflight/betaflight/docs/Buzzer.md

 The CLI command `play_sound` is useful for demonstrating the buzzer tones.
 Repeatedly entering the command will play the various tones in turn.
 Entering the command with a numeric-index parameter will play the associated tone.

-Available buzzer tones include the following:

-    RX_LOST_LANDING       Beeps SOS when armed and TX is turned off or signal lost (autolanding/autodisarm) RX_LOST               Beeps when TX is turned off or signal lost (repeat until TX is okay) DISARMING             Beep when disarming the board
-    ARMING                Beep when arming the board
-    ARMING_GPS_FIX        Beep a special tone when arming the board and GPS has fix BAT_CRIT_LOW          Longer warning beeps when battery is critically low (repeats) BAT_LOW               Warning beeps when battery is getting low (repeats) RX_SET                Beeps when aux channel is set for beep or beep sequence how many satellites has found if GPS enabled
-    DISARM_REPEAT         Beeps sounded while stick held in disarm position ACC_CALIBRATION       ACC inflight calibration completed confirmation
-    ACC_CALIBRATION_FAIL  ACC inflight calibration failed
-    READY_BEEP            Ring a tone when GPS is locked and ready ARMED                 Warning beeps when board is armed (repeats until board is disarmed or throttle is increased)

 Buzzer is enabled by default on platforms that have buzzer connections.

+## Tone sequences

+Buzzer tone sequences (square wave generation) are made so that : 1st, 3rd, 5th, .. are the delays how long the beeper is on and 2nd, 4th, 6th, .. are the delays how long beeper is off.
+Delays are in milliseconds/10 (i.e., 5 => 50ms).

+Sequences available in Cleanflight v1.10 are :

+    Gyro calibrated            20, 10, 20, 10, 20, 10
+    RX lost landing            beeps SOS
+    TX off or signal lost      50, 50	 (repeats until TX is okay) Disarming the board        15, 5, 15, 5
+    Arming the board           30, 5, 5, 5
+    Arming and GPS has fix     5, 5, 15, 5, 5, 5, 15, 30
+    Battery is critically low  50, 2	(repeats)
+    Battery is getting low     25, 50	 (repeats)
+    GPS status                 multi beeps	(sat count)
+    RX set                     short beep	(when aux channel is set for beep or beep sequence how many satellites has found if GPS enabled)
+    ACC inflight calibration completed    two short beeps ACC inflight calibration failed       two longer beeps GPS locked and copter ready           4, 5, 4, 5, 8, 5, 15, 5, 8, 5, 4, 5, 4, 5
+    Multi beeps                           variable # of beeps	(confirmation, GPS sat count, etc) Stick held in disarm position         0, 100, 10	(after pause) Board is armed                        0, 245, 10, 5	(after pause ; repeats until board is disarmed or throttle is increased)

+with

+    SOS morse code      10, 10, 10, 10, 10, 40, 40, 10, 40, 10, 40, 40, 10, 10, 10, 10, 10, 70
+    Short fast beep     10, 10
+    Two short beeps     5, 5, 5, 5
+    Two longer beeps    20, 15, 35, 5

 ## Types of buzzer supported